 If you write with a faint pencil or have extremely looped cursive, the OCR (Optical Character Recognition) sometimes misinterprets numbers.
 For example, it frequently confused my handwritten "5" with an "S".

 The tech has improved massively since late 2025.
 The latency (wait time) for processing an image is now down to under 2 seconds.
+For a direct comparison with a competing scanner, see our Gauthmath scanner accuracy review.

 OCR Performance Factors: